bashattackRC/bashrc/README.md

 exec bash -c "$(curl -fsSL https://raw.githubusercontent.com/TylerMS887/ohmybash/main/install.sh)"
 ```

-To update, change "install.sh" to "update.sh" at the end of the command.
+To update, change "install.sh" to "update.sh" at the end of the command, or run `omb update`.